verless/verless/docs/command-reference.md

 $ verless create file verless-is-awsome.md
 ```

-You can pass a path to already existing directory inside `content` directory.
+You can pass a path to an already existing directory inside `content` directory.
 For example, if there's a directory called
 `blog` inside `content` directory and you want to create a markdown file inside `blog`, use the following command:

 ```shell script